WPManageNinja/fluent-smtp/readme.txt

 Read about <a href="https://fluentsmtp.com/docs/configure-mailgun-in-fluent-smtp-to-send-emails/">Mailgun connection documentation here</a>

-== 🎉 SendInBlue API Connection ==
+== 🎉 Sendinblue API Connection ==
 Sendinblue is a platform for growing businesses and it has a great transactional email service.
 They serve more than 80,000 companies around the world and send millions of emails every day.

-If you use SendInBlue then with the help of Fluent SMTP, You can easily connect with its API and send Your WordPress emails via an API connection.
+If you use Sendinblue then with the help of Fluent SMTP, You can easily connect with its API and send Your WordPress emails via an API connection.

-Read about <a href="https://fluentsmtp.com/docs/setting-up-sendinblue-mailer-in-fluent-smtp/">SendInBlue connection documentation here</a>
+Read about <a href="https://fluentsmtp.com/docs/setting-up-sendinblue-mailer-in-fluent-smtp/">Sendinblue connection documentation here</a>

 == 🎉 PepiPost Email API Connection ==
 Pepipost is a complete sending partner with a user-friendly dashboard and many extensive functions such as statistics and real-time information.